arnoldmyint/COMP2910/readme.txt

 c)Description of code structure

-index.html
-form.html		to submit the name for hightscore (user won’t be able to go here directly) scoreboard.php		to view the highscore (online)
+index.html		game menu also the game itself is here form.html		to submit the name for highscores (user won’t be able to go 				here directly) scoreboard.php		to view the highscores (online)

 styles\style.css	Styling the whole game